reizes/ax201-dos/README.md

 # ax201-dos
-ax201 shooting game for dos developt at 1996
+ax201 shooting game for dos developted at 1996